dubiousjim/yagh/README.md

 and `git merge` or `git rebase` by hand.
 The same commands are used to bring your `master` branch up-to-date.

 This tool doesn't provide good push support.

+### Using git-hg-again ###

+To clone from an upstream Mercurial repository:

+    git hg clone url [localdir]

+This will create a local Git branch `hg/default`, that your `master` branch will descend from.

+To keep up to date afterwards:

+    git hg fetch
+    git hg pull [--rebase]
+    git hg push

+from the master branch.???

 ## Mercurial for Git Users ##